learning-software-engineering/learning-software-engineering.github.io/Topics/Planning_Meetings.md

 ### Tool Utilization

-For hybrid/remote meetings, leveraging digital tool came be extremely beneficial.
+For hybrid/remote meetings, leveraging digital tool can be extremely beneficial.
 These tools should not only facilitate basic communication but also enrich the meeting experience.
 This includes tools like:

 - **Video Conferencing Tools:** Choose platforms that provide reliable video and audio quality, such as Zoom or Microsoft Teams.
-Ideally, they should also provide key features such as screen sharing, breakout rooms, and real-time chats.
+Ideally, they should also provide key features such as screen sharing, breakout rooms, real-time chats, and the raise-hand feature.

 - **Collaborative Brainstorming Tools:** Utilize platforms like Miro or Trello for brainstorming sessions.
 These tools provide virtual whiteboards and collaborative spaces where team members can visually share ideas, create task boards, and vote on topics, making the brainstorming process more engaging and organized.